Regret-free truth-telling voting rules: Non-tops-only rules and more than two alternatives

-From now on, we assume that $k^\star$ is such that $1<k^\star <m-1.$ Next, we present some results for scoring rules by means of two complementary theorems, one of which can be considered as positive and the other one as negative.
-These theorems allow us to present conclusive results about approval rules and scoring rules in which $s_{k^\star-1}=s_{k^\star}.$ Theorem \ref{scoring positive} below focuses on the case $k^{\star }n<m,$ which encompasses the class of scoring rules where, in any preference profile, there is always an alternative that gets maximal score.
+From now on, we assume that $k^\star$ is such that $1<k^\star <m-1.$\footnote{Case $k^\star=1$ corresponds to negative plurality (that can be defined by simply asking $s_1 <s_2=\ldots=s_m$, without the need of $s_1=0$ and $s_m=1$) and is analyzed in Theorem \ref{scoring k=1}.
+The case $k^\star=m-1$ is analyzed in Theorem \ref{k star m-1}.} Next, we present some results for scoring rules by means of two complementary theorems, one of which can be considered as positive and the other one as negative.
+Theorem \ref{scoring positive} focuses on the case $k^{\star }n<m,$ which encompasses the class of scoring rules where, in any preference profile, there is always an alternative that gets maximal score.
 This positive result gives a necessary and sufficient condition for an $A$-scoring rule to be regret-free truth-telling and also states that any $N$-scoring rule is regret-free truth-telling.

 \begin{theorem} Assume that $n>2$ and $k^\star n<m.$ Then, \begin{enumerate}[(i)]

 \item An $A$-scoring rule is regret-free truth-telling if and only if $k^\star n=m-1.$

 \item Any $N$-scoring rule is regret-free truth-telling. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{proof theo scoring positive}. \end{proof}